By Laura Elahi on February 16, 2011

 - Another key benefit is fewer carbon emissions, a reason why this type of technology is so favoured by the Government.

 - People who install renewable technologies such as solar thermal may also qualify for the upcoming Renewable Heat Incentive, which sees applicants receive payments in relation to type of green technology they use.

 Cons of Solar Thermal

 - As solar thermal energy relies on the sun it is not a completely independent system so you will need a boiler or immersion-heater through the winter months to guarantee you have hot water.

-- Installing solar panels can be costly.
-The price is related to the size of system you buy.
-A typical installation can cost anywhere between £12 to £18k.
+- Installing solar panels can be costly, although the price has come down considerably over the last couple of years.
+The price is related to the size of system you buy and the Energy Saving Trust estimates that a typical installation can cost around £5,000.